 See our Group Photos tab for a visual history of Collage Vocal Ensemble.

-Once upon a time in Los Altos, CA, there lived a busy choir director/graduate student and mother of two who noticed that her living room, while a bit larger than her family generally needed, was just the right size for a small choir.
-She had also noticed that here on the Peninsula, there did not seem to be any small choirs that performed a wide range of repertoire - both challenging and fun.
-So, she invited some singer friends over one beautiful May afternoon in 2011 to sing together.
-They read through classical motets by Victoria, Rheinberger and Verdi, African-American spirituals by R. Nathaniel Dett, folk song settings, and a couple of vocal jazz arrangements.
+As a choir director/graduate student and mother of two, Amy Stuart Hunn noticed that, here on the San Francisco Peninsula, there did not seem to be any small choirs that performed a wide range of challenging and fun repertoire.
+In 2011, she invited her singer friends to read through classical motets by Victoria, Rheinberger and Verdi, African-American spirituals by R. Nathaniel Dett, folk song settings, and a couple of vocal jazz arrangements.
 Over snacks and drinks afterwards, Amy Stuart Hunn formed Collage Vocal Ensemble.

 She designed the group to be rewarding for experienced musicians, but also flexible enough to accommodate busy work and family lives.
 In its first five years, the group operated in two modes.
 In "mode 1," singers met every two weeks for a 90-minute sight-singing session.
 The music was chosen and provided by the director, but members were encouraged to make requests or bring music to share.
 These were casual, fun evenings; attendance was optional.
 Every fall and spring, the group transitioned to "mode 2," which is essentially a traditional model: the group met weekly (2.5-hour rehearsals) for 10 weeks, preparing a full concert program for performance.